 Follow your veterinarian’s prescription.

-Animals who have a poor appetite should be offered their favorite food to encourage them to eat or get a stronger smelling protein like beef or fish that can rouse their hunger.
+Animals who have a poor appetite should be offered their favorite food to encourage them to eat or get a stronger-smelling protein like beef or fish that can rouse their hunger.

 To successfully treat your dog, it is important to spot the underlying symptoms of sinusitis and the reasons for the infection.

-Be vigilant in observing your dog’s demeanor to fully be able to discuss with your veterinarian.
+Be vigilant in observing your dog’s demeanor to be fully able to discuss with your veterinarian.

 Medication is most effective when the treatment occurs at the early stages of the illness.

-Providing proper care does not only helps make your dog feel comfortable but will ensure a future of good health and many more happy years with your beloved four-legged friend.
+Providing proper care not only helps make your dog feel comfortable but will ensure a future of good health and many more happy years with your beloved four-legged friend.